SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

     var discPrice = 19.99                   // no - unnecessary shortening of part of the name var p = 19.99                           // no - no context from single-character name

-*Rationale: This follows the existing Cocoa idiom.*
+*Rationale: This follows the existing Cocoa idiom, and encourages readable code.*

 As a general rule, a variable's name should describe its *purpose*, rather than its type.
-Don't include the type name in the variable name unless it specifically helps to clarify the variable's purpose.
+Don't include the type name in the variable name unless it helps to clarify the variable's purpose.

 One-character variable names should only be used where it is specifically appropriate due to context::